-According to spendmenot.com, in 2019 more than 40% of shoppers made their Black Friday purchases online.
+More than 40% of shoppers make their Black Friday purchases online.
 This means that your website and social media channels have to be ready for Black Friday and Cyber Week deals.
-Work on them in advance!

-Prepare a dedicated landing page with all your super offers!
-Your consumers will love it and… your competitors will imitate you!
+Another idea is to prepare a dedicated landing page with all your super offers!
+Your consumers will love it.

-Prepare a retargeting plan for the ones who abandoned carts
+Prepare a retargeting plan for those who abandon carts

-Why have they abandoned the website?
-Is the user experience of your website poor?
+Why did they leave the website?
+Is the user experience poor?
 Try to attract people that have abandoned their carts with an additional discount or by offering free delivery.